 Whenever a message is published with a matching topic, the broker will relay that information to all subscribing devices.
 In this case, you will be able to control the state of a light on any number of subscribed devices.
 You can have any number of different topics with each one having different clients.
 This flexibility and scalability make it ideal for IoT communications.

 MQTT’s publish/subscribe model offers many benefits that trump those of traditional poll-and-response protocols.
 The central server, known as the broker, is responsible for eliminating insecure client connections, scaling the number of device connections, managing client connection states, and reducing network strain.

-But what is a broker exactly?
-It is simply software running on a computer, either on the manufacturing site or in cloud applications.
+However, what is a broker exactly?
+It’s simply software running on a computer, either on the manufacturing site or in cloud applications.
 You can think of the broker as being almost like a post office within the MQTT network.
 Say you want to send a birthday card to a friend.
 When your mailman picks up your card, he doesn’t deliver it directly to your friend.
-Instead, the letter gets taken to the post office and then delivered to your friend.
+Instead, the letter goes to the post office and then delivered to your friend.

 The same is true for messages within the MQTT network—they must first be sent to the broker before reaching their destination, the client device.
 The biggest difference here is that instead of sending that published message to a specific address, the message gets forwarded to all devices that are subscribed to that topic.
 Clients can share up to five brokers.
 In this model, there is not a direct connection between each client, but rather one outbound connection from the client to the broker.
 Because of this, every device is interconnected via the broker.